 Using new lumber to build a shed front porch was of course an option, but I felt it would have looked too new with all the other reclaimed wood siding used on the garden shed.

 So I patiently waited for whatever was to ultimately come my way.

 Dozens of pallets can be had from most piles.
 But the fact that I found leftover pallets of the exact same size was the key this round!

 6 smaller pallets were stacked along the curb just a few houses down from me.
 I was on my bike at the time, so I sped home to drive right back with the truck and a tape measure.

-So if you too have a rustic garden shed or that special she shed that could use a little front porch to pretty-it-up for the summer, this idea may work for you too!
+So if you too have a rustic garden shed or that special wooden shed that could use a little front porch entrance to pretty-it-up for the summer, this idea may work for you too!